-For me, it’s mosquitoes.
-For my wife, it’s a flock of gnats, every time we walk past a pond.
+The South is famous for two things: heat and bugs.
+Mosquitoes seem to love me.
+For my wife, a flock of gnats swarm her every time we walk past a pond.

 Let’s get started!

 So, why are some bugs drawn to light?

 Believe it or not, there’s no simple answer to that question.

 Some scientists believe insects’ eyes are much more light-sensitive than ours.
 Also, insects see a broader visible spectrum of light than humans do.

 That means our porch lights, which look dim and give off very little heat, may look like a lighthouse beacon to bugs.